Universal Approximation Properties for an ODENet and a ResNet: Mathematical Analysis and Numerical Experiments: Universal Approximation Theorem for -type ODENet and -type ResNet

-In this subsection, we show that a universal approximation property also holds for a ResNet with the system of difference equations \eqref{eq:resnet-main}. \begin{definition}[ResNet] {\rm Suppose that an $m\times n$ real matrix $A$ and a function $\sigma:\mathbb{R}\to\mathbb{R}$ are given.
+In this subsection, we show that a universal approximation property also holds for an $(\alpha,\beta,\gamma)$-type ResNet with the system of difference equations \eqref{eq:resnet-main}. \begin{definition}[$(\alpha,\beta,\gamma)$-type ResNet] {\rm Suppose that an $m\times n$ real matrix $A$ and a function $\sigma:\mathbb{R}\to\mathbb{R}$ are given.
 We consider a system of difference equations